 Fresh consumption of oranges in Mexico is mainly for fresh-squeezed orange juice, as Mexico primarily produces juice varieties.
 Fresh consumption depends on the volume of oranges purchased by the processing industry and international juice prices.
-New/Post forecasts domestic consumption of fresh oranges at approximately 3.0 MMT in MY 2016/17, slightly lower than the previous year due to a lower demand and higher prices.
-New/Post MY 2014/15 fresh consumption estimates are revised upward due to more availability, as production was higher than expected.
+New/Post forecasts domestic consumption of fresh oranges at approximately 2.6 MMT in MY 2016/17, slightly lower than the previous year due to lower demand and higher prices.
+New/Post MY 2015/16 fresh consumption estimates are revised upward due to more availability, as production was higher than expected.
+New/Post MY 2014/15 consumption is revised slightly upward due to a better demand.
 Wholesale orange prices in Mexico City were generally higher in MY 2015/16 than in the previous year.
-As the MY 2016/17 began, prices dropped from \$11.45 pesos/kg (U.S. \$0.62/kg) in August to \$5.02 pesos/kg (U.S. \$0.26/kg) in October.
+As MY 2016/17 began, prices dropped from \$11.45 pesos/kg (U.S. \$0.62/kg) in August to \$5.02 pesos/kg (U.S. \$0.26/kg) in October.
 Prices should continue to decline as the orange harvest progresses.

-Based on information from processing industry contacts, New/Post forecasts that 1.4 MMT of oranges will be delivered to commercial juice processors in MY 2016/17.
+Based on information from processing industry contacts, New/Post forecasts that 1.7 MMT of oranges will be delivered to commercial juice processors in MY 2016/17.
 Deliveries to the processing industry will depend on fresh market prices.
 Estimated deliveries to processors for MY 2015/16 were revised upward based market intelligence.
 New/Post MY 2014/15 processing deliveries have also been revised upward to 1.5 MMT.